-Nurse Family Partnership is a FREE nurse-led home visitation program, offered by Johnson County department of Health.
-First time mothers are paired with a nurse home visitor.
-The mother-to-be and her nurse meet regularly through her pregnancy, the birth of her newborn until the child turns two.
+Nurse-Family Partnership is a FREE nurse-led home visitation program, offered by the Johnson County Department of Health and Environment.
+First-time mothers are paired with a nurse home visitor.
+The mother-to-be and her nurse meet regularly through her pregnancy, the birth of her newborn, until the child turns two.
 The nurse home visitor provides support, encouragement and guidance.

 Any woman can enroll in the FREE Nurse-Family Partnership program who:

 Call 913-826-1228 for more information and to enroll.
 Or you can submit your information and we will contact you.

 - Have a healthy pregnancy and a healthy baby.

 - Become the best mom she can be.

 - Learn about breastfeeding, child development and safety practices that allow first-time moms to build their confidence.

 - Get referrals for childcare, healthcare, job training and other support services in our community.